What Does An XRF Analyzer Do

 Components of An XRF Analyzer

-1. X-ray Source: The X-ray source typically utilizes X-ray tubes or radioactive isotopes like cadmium-109 as sources of high-energy X-rays.
+1. X-ray Source: The X-ray source utilizes X-ray tubes or radioactive isotopes like cadmium-109 as sources of high-energy X-rays.

 2. Sample Holder: The sample to be analyzed is placed in a sample holder to ensure proper exposure to the X-ray source.